-Over the last five years all States and the Northern Territory have been partners in the Millennium Seed Bank Partnership.
-Collaborations centred on three main outcomes:
+Since 2001 all States and the Northern Territory have been partners in the Millennium Seed Bank Project (2000-10) and Partnership (2010-), with the ACT joining in 2013.
+Collaborations have centred on three main outcomes:

-- ex situ conservation of State-defined target species,
+- ex situ conservation of State/Territory-defined target species,

 - (further) development of ex situ conservation facilities, and

 - use of the collected materials in a variety of ways.

 The earliest collaboration dates from 2001 (Western Australia’s Department of Conservation and Land Management, CALM, now Department for Parks and Wildlife DPaW), the latest from September 2013 (Australian National Botanic Gardens, Canberra).
 For most of the projects a “Second Phase” or otherwise named extension is now in place.

 All partnerships have been based on negotiated Access and Benefit Sharing Agreements (ABSAs) with Annexes presenting joint project activities, milestones and anticipated outcomes, as well as budgets.
 Most ABSAs expired at the formal end of the first phase of the MSB Project (31 December 2009), and there have been extensions of the Agreements with all individual partners (whether single or jointly within any particular Agreement) to formally cover the period up to the present day (Northern Territory till 31 May 2010, currently being renewed).
 This was with the intent to bring the anticipated, continuing relationship with Kew’s Millennium Seed Bank Partnership in line for all States and Territory.
 Some partnerships have been given a name for easy recognition, such as Western Everlasting (WA), Seed Safe (TAS), SACRED Seeds Project (SA), and QSeed (QLD).